Young long-haired smiling man in glasses working with laptop while sitting with coffee in cafe

 Does Checking Your Own Credit Score Lower It?

-Checking your own credit score or credit report doesn’t affect your credit score, because it’s not a hard inquiry.
+2. When you check your own credit score or credit report it creates a soft inquiry that doesn’t affect your credit score.

-It’s important to check your credit score regularly to make sure the information is accurate.
+3. It’s important to check your credit report regularly to make sure the information is accurate.

 Will checking my credit affect my credit score?